-Do not damage the power cord by bending, twisting, pulling, or heating.
+• Do not damage the power cord by bending, twisting, pulling, or heating.
 Do not use the plug if it is loose as it may cause electric shock or fire.

-- Do not place any heavy items on the power cord.
-Do not allow the power cord to be crimped as it may cause electric shock or fire. - Do not handle the phone with wet hands while it is being charged.
+• Do not handle the phone with wet hands while it is being charged.
 It may cause an electric shock or seriously damage your phone.

-- ▶ Do not disassemble the phone. - Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire.
+· Do not disassemble the phone.

-Do not hold or let the antenna come in contact with your body during a call.
+- Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire. - Do not attempt to repair or modify the device yourself.
+Your device is equipped with an internal rechargeable battery which should be replaced only by LG or an authorized LG repair center.